Appstle | Customer Retention vs Customer Acquisition for eCommerce - What to Focus On

 There’s a crucial decision that every eCommerce business has to make — should they direct their efforts toward expanding their customer base or focus on relationships with their existing customers?

-Scaling an ecommerce brand comes with the challenge of finding the proper equilibrium between customer acquisition and retention.
+Scaling an ecommerce brand comes with the challenge of finding a balance between customer acquisition and retention.

 Many eCommerce brands find themselves going all in on customer acquisition.
 With vast sums invested in marketing campaigns, social media advertising, and other strategies to lure in new customers, the mantra seems pretty clear — “more customers, more revenue.”